michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. Give unto the Lord, O ye kindreds of the people, give unto the Lord glory and strength.

-8. Give unto the Lord the glory due unto his name: bring an offering, and come into his courts.due…: Heb. of his name
+8. Give unto the Lord the glory due unto his name: bring an offering, and come into his courts.

-9. O worship the Lord in the beauty of holiness: fear before him, all the earth.in the…: or, in the glorious sanctuary
+9. O worship the Lord in the beauty of holiness: fear before him, all the earth.

 10. Say among the heathen that the Lord reigneth: the world also shall be established that it shall not be moved: he shall judge the people righteously.

-11. Let the heavens rejoice, and let the earth be glad; let the sea roar, and the fulness thereof.the fulness…: or, all it containeth
+11. Let the heavens rejoice, and let the earth be glad; let the sea roar, and the fulness thereof.

 12. Let the field be joyful, and all that is therein: then shall all the trees of the wood rejoice